johnnovak/RML-Amiga/docs/docs/games/k-l.md

 - If you press ++esc++ in the **Load Scenario** menu, the game crashes.
   Just press ++enter++ to exit the menu.

-## Lords of the Rising Sun

-- The game runs from the hard drive, but it needs the first floppy present in any drive for the copy protection.

 ## Lure of the Temptress